Skip to main content

 Edit customer address

-If you added a customer to the order, you can change their address in the basket.
-To edit the customer address, you can use the 'Pencil' icon next to the address.
+If you've added a customer to the order, you can directly edit their shipping and/or billing address in the basket.
+To edit one or both, use the 'Pencil' icon next to the address in the Address on order card.

 IPad Pro screen